 Fresh citrus, vanilla and honey are a perfect match for chia seeds.
 Especially when you’re using a base of creamy homemade cashew milk.
 You can also use store-bought almond milk or coconut milk, but I really love the rich, neutral flavor and creamy texture that cashew milk provides.

 As always, please let me know how you like this recipe in the comments!
-Your feedback keeps me going, and your star ratings encourage other readers to give this recipe a try.
+I love hearing from you, and your star ratings encourage other readers to give this recipe a try.

 My Favorite Chia Seed Pudding